 Heart disease is a mass killer.
 In 2016, the BBC named it the number one cause of death in the entire world.
-One of the best ways to avoid this dire fate is to maintain a healthy diet and implement regular cardiovascular exercise.
+One of the best ways to avoid this dire fate is to maintain a healthy diet and improve cardiovascular health with regular exercise.
 Cycling is an incredible way to get fit and work out your heart.

 Any workout that elevates your heart rate to 70% of your maximum Is considered a good workout.
 Cycling for 30 minutes a day ensures your body, specifically your heart stays strong and healthy.

-Unlike other cardio machines, which can cost thousands of dollars, a spin bike is one of the most affordable options on the market.
+Unlike some cardio machines a spin bike can work out quite cost effective.
 They are a fraction of the price but can still provide a good workout.

-If you’re feeling overwhelmed about using a bike to work out, there are several spin classes for free on YouTube.
+If you’re feeling overwhelmed about using a bike to work out, there are many classes for free on YouTube.
 If you want to take a live class, you can sign up for the Peloton app and find a trainer you love and connect with.

 Spin bikes are also more compact compared to other pieces of fitness equipment!
 Many even come with transport wheels installed so you can move it into your garage, in front of the TV, or wherever else you deem fit.

 6. Low Impact